RightToPrivacy/I2P-desktop/README.md

 Together, we can empower each other by strengthening networks.
 This is the most important time to contribute to the network, if we want to ensure viability into the future.

-**MADE WITH HUMAN RIGHTS IN MIND: HUMAN AUTONOMY CAN NOT EXIST WITHOUT THE RIGHT TO PRIVACY - NO RIGHTS CAN BE GUARUNTEED WITHOUT IT.**
+**MADE WITH LEGAL USE / HUMAN RIGHTS IN MIND: HUMAN AUTONOMY DOES NOT EXIST WITHOUT THE RIGHT TO PRIVACY - NO RIGHTS CAN BE GUARUNTEED WITHOUT IT.**

-*We should never compromise on our right to selective anonymity / privacy.*

-**TIP:** bookmarks to helpful I2P (eepsites) found in browser toolbar / bookmarks upon opening (check them out!)
+**TIP:** bookmarks to helpful I2P (eepsites) found in browser toolbar / bookmarks upon opening (check them out!).

 **TIP:** ideal to leave this running as long / often as possible (as is always the case with I2P).
 Since it is a peer to peer network, some time is needed to initialize / build tunnels.
 Give it a few minutes to build connections before browsing, for best experience,